 - Headlamp: many of the camps don’t have any electricity so you’ll need this when the sun goes down.
 Plus, when you need to get up in the middle of the night for a bathroom break, or for those early morning starts before the sunrise!
 Click here to compare brands and prices.

-- Waterbottle: bring a stainless steel / aluminum bottle with you.
-The water is clean and fresh enough to drink straight from the rivers (it’s so good!).
+- Water bottle: bring a stainless steel / aluminum bottle with you.
+The water is clean and fresh enough to drink straight from the rivers (it’s so pure!).
 If you have a metal bottle with a foam sleeve on it, you can fill it with hot water at night and use it as a hot water bottle in your sleeping bag for extra warmth.
-Click here to search for bottles and compare prices.
+For more information, check out the best water bottles for travel, or click here to search for bottles and compare prices on Amazon.

 - Carabiners: great for clipping your water bottle onto your pack, clipping wet clothing to the outside of your bag, etc.